StabbyCutyou/rapp/README.md

 1. Generate increased / improved specs for the users application
 2. General code cleanup.
 Much of the code is prototypical and is not as DRY as it could be (ex: the builder class)
+3. Dotenv integration for ease of local development w/ sample file containing all env vars
+4. Configurable logging level from the environment
-3. Test ease of use integrating Chore / Sidekiq like job systems
+5. Test ease of use integrating Chore / Sidekiq like job systems

 ## Contributing